bahanonu/ciatah/README.md

 - Place in folder where MATLAB will have write permissions, as it also creates a `private` subdirectory to store some user information.
 - Unzip `file_exchange.zip`.
 This contains File Exchange functions used by `calciumImagingAnalysis`.
 - In general, it is best to set the MATLAB startup directory to the `calciumImagingAnalysis` folder.
 This allows `java.opts` and `startup.m` to set the correct Java memory requirements and load the correct folders into the MATLAB path.
+- Run `loadBatchFxns.m` before using functions in the directory.
+This adds all directories and sub-directories to the MATLAB path.

-This `calciumImagingAnalysis` has been tested on Windows `MATLAB 2017a`.
+This version of `calciumImagingAnalysis` has been tested on Windows `MATLAB 2017a`.

 ### Test data